 - A 16.04 LTS (or later) Ubuntu desktop

-- A minimum of 2 Raspberry Pis.
-(You can use as many as you like, here we used 3)
+- A minimum of 2 Raspberry Pis, they need to be Pi 3B or later.
+(You can use as many as you like, here we use 3)

 - A micro-USB power cable for each Pi (USB-C for Pi4)